Cognigy/Extensions/extensions/microsoft/docs/graph-api.md

 - Tasks.ReadWrite

 After, for example, using the **Get To Do Lists** node, the virtual agent can create a new **task** inside one of the available lists.
 Therefore, the `listId` and the `title` need to be configured.
 Additionally, the `importance` and `description` (HTML) can be added.
 As soon as the node was executed, the task is added to the list.

+## Node: Outlook - Send Mail

+**Scope:**

+- Mail.Send

+With this node, Cognigy.AI can send an email with the currently logged in Microsoft user without providing further SMTP information.
+In order to do so, the following information need to be configured:

+1. Subject
+2. Message
+3. List of Recipients
+4. (opional) List of CC Recipients